 Curbside recycling programs are available in the following cities within the St. Louis County Solid Waste Management Area:

-1420 tons to Rock-Tenn in St. Paul to make new cardboard
+1488 tons to mills to make new cardboard

 Mixed metal cans: